05 Sep Colombia’s flexible legal frame in Free Trade Zones operations

-Colombia is categorized by the ANDI as the country with most free trade zones in south America, 28 permanent free zones and 62 special permanent free zones, with a total of 100 free trade zones functioning throughout the country.
-During 2016, it was estimated that 817 companies where function in free trade zones.
+Colombia is categorized by the ANDI (National Association of Colombian Businessmen) as the country with most free trade zones in south America, 28 permanent free zones and 62 special permanent free zones, with a total of 100 free trade zones (FTZ) functioning throughout the country.
+During 2016, it was estimated that 817 companies operate in FTZ.

-For the years 2015 and 2016, 2.432 million USD were registered in goods entered and 2.108 million USD for exports, generating 62.732 direct jobs and 164.742 indirect jobs per year.
-The data presented by the ANDI, presented above has demonstrated that Colombia is a very competitive country in special economic areas.
-For this, Colombian legislation has classified free trade zones as economic development platforms to attract investment and generate employment.
+According to the ANDI, 2,432 million USD were registered in imported goods and 2,108 million USD for exports, generating 62,732 direct jobs and 164,742 indirect jobs per year during 2015 and 2016.
+The data presented above shows that Colombia is a very competitive country in different economic areas.
+For this reason, Colombian legislation has classified free trade zones as economic development platforms to attract investment and generate employment.

-To fulfill its purpose of an organized development, Colombian legislation has generated a meticulous legal system describing specifically the processing in free zones.
-The decree 2147 of 2016 has permitted the operator user to authorize the temporary exit of goods and services such as raw materials, inputs and intermediate goods to the rest of the territory, with the ultimate purpose of performing part of the industrial process in the rest of the national customs territory.
-This type of system is known as partial processing.
+Colombian legislation has created a meticulous legal system describing specifically the processing in free zones.
+Decree 2147 of 2016 has permitted partial processing, that is when the operator user authorizes the temporary exit of goods (and services) such as raw materials, inputs and intermediate goods to the rest of the territory, with the ultimate purpose of taking part of the industrial process in the rest of the national customs territory.

 It is very important to mention that the re-entry of raw materials, inputs and intermediate goods that were authorized for the temporary exit, does not constitute export.